 Don’t try to convince.
 Don’t go in with a vision of turning around your physician’s opinions on diet and nutrition.
 There are years of cultural and educational forces that shaped that opinion to what it is today.
 A few minutes of Paleo proselytizing are a mere drop in the ocean and have a slim chance of changing a mind that is not ready to change.
 You can argue with your physician all you want about the merits of this way of eating, but it will be counterproductive if your goal is to elicit help in overseeing your health care during your Whole30.

 Find a new doctor.
 If you still can’t get your physician on board, maybe it’s time to find someone who will be more supportive of you in your quest to become healthier.
 Do you really want to grow older with someone caring for your medical needs who won’t help you try to live a healthier life?
-The Paleo Physicians Network and Primal Docs are great resources that can help you find a healthcare professional who is supportive of the modern Paleo lifestyle.

 I hope these tips will help you feel more confident talking to your doctor about taking on the Whole30.
 Good luck, and may you look good, feel good, and have a long and healthy life.